-Below is the Thunder, the ultimate moving.
-Above is the Mountain, the archetypal image of non-movement.
+Below is the thunder, the ultimate moving.
+Above is the mountain, the archetypal image of non-movement.

 Etiquette equally prohibits all manner of eating noises, as you can see in the spaghetti scene from the Japanese film Tampopo.